apache/apisix-go-plugin-runner/docs/en/latest/getting-started.md

 If you configure the ext-plugin-* plugin for a given route, a request to hit that route will trigger APISIX to make an RPC call to the plugin runner via a unix socket.
 The call is broken down into two phases.

-- ext-plugin-pre-req: before executing most of the APISIX built-in plugins (Lua language plugins)
+- ext-plugin-pre-req: executed in the request phase, before most of the APISIX built-in plugins (Lua language plugins)
-- ext-plugin-post-req: after the execution of the APISIX built-in plugins (Lua language plugins)
+- ext-plugin-post-req: executed in the request phase, after most of the APISIX built-in plugins (Lua language plugins)
+- ext-plugin-post-resp: executed in the response phase, after most of the APISIX built-in plugins (Lua language plugins)

 Configure the timing of plugin runner execution as needed.